 Using ourselves as an example, it would be great if we could be listed on as many resource pages about SEO services as possible.
 In order to find these pages, we might start by scouring through the Google SERPs for queries such as “seo services intitle:resources site:.org”.

 We could manually go one by one through each page and hopefully identify a few places that we think we could potentially get a link from.
 That process takes time, and we’d rather just have a nice list of these sites in Excel that we can quickly sort, categorize and associate some quality statics too.
 We can do this first by scraping the SERP.

 1. Scrape Some SERPs

-There seem to be plenty of nice scrapers out there that all do about the same thing – This one works well.
+There seem to be plenty of nice scrapers out there that all do about the same thing – This one works well and this one is great for those wanting to export SERP results as a CSV file.
 You may need to change the number of results displayed to get more results.
 You can do this by clicking the gear icon in the top right corner of any SERP, clicking “search settings” and then change “Results per page” to 100.
 It will probably take a few tries to find the right queries that yield the most relevant results.
 Once you get a decent list of these link prospects in Excel, it’s time to assign them some stats.

 2. Gather and Sort by Stats